return42/sphkerneldoc/Documentation/kernel-doc-HOWTO/index.rst

 new kernel-doc parser extracts the kernel-doc comments from the source files and produced reST markup which could be embedded in your documentation.

-  The reference implementation of this kernel-doc-HOWTO is available from the :ref:`LinuxDoc project <linuxdoc:linuxdoc>`.
-The kernel-doc parser supports two parsing modes, one for downward compatibility (:ref:`vintage-kernel-doc-mode`) and one for the upcoming reST markup (:ref:`reST-kernel-doc-mode`).

-The examples in this kernel-doc-HOWTO using the kernel-doc comments from the example file :ref:`all-in-a-tumble-src`.
-This file is rendered in the chapter :ref:`all-in-a-tumble`.

 .. hint::

    This kernel-doc-HOWTO is my concept paper and not (yet) a full part of the Linux Kernel source tree.
+The reference implementation of this kernel-doc-HOWTO is available from the :ref:`LinuxDoc project
+   <linuxdoc:linuxdoc>`.
+The examples in this kernel-doc-HOWTO are using the
+   kernel-doc comments from :ref:`kernel-doc-examples`.

 Documentation